turbot/steampipe-plugin-digitalocean/docs/tables/digitalocean_volume.md

+---
+title: "Steampipe Table: digitalocean_volume - Query DigitalOcean Volumes using SQL"
+description: "Allows users to query DigitalOcean Volumes, specifically providing insights into volume details, including size, region, and droplet attachments."
+---

-# Table: digitalocean_volume
+# Table: digitalocean_volume - Query DigitalOcean Volumes using SQL

-DigitalOcean Block Storage Volumes provide expanded storage capacity for your Droplets and can be moved between Droplets within a specific region.
-Volumes function as raw block devices, meaning they appear to the operating system as locally attached storage which can be formatted using any file system supported by the OS.
+DigitalOcean Volumes are highly available and reliable storage volumes that you can attach to your DigitalOcean Droplets.
+Volumes are network-based block storage that provide additional data storage for your Droplets.
+They are independent entities that you can move between Droplets within the same datacenter.

+## Table Usage Guide

+The `digitalocean_volume` table provides insights into the storage volumes within DigitalOcean.
+As a DevOps engineer, explore volume-specific details through this table, including size, region, and droplet attachments.
+Utilize it to manage and optimize your storage resources, such as identifying unattached volumes or volumes with low utilization.

 ## Examples

 ### List all volumes
+Explore all the storage volumes available in your DigitalOcean account to understand your current storage usage and plan for future needs.
+This query is useful for managing your resources effectively and avoiding potential storage shortages.

 ```sql
 select